Chukak/containers/docs/stack.md

 ## Get the first element

 To get the first element of the stack, use the `front` method.
-The `front` method returns the first element of the stack at the moment.
+The `front` method returns the first element of the stack.

 ```cpp
 Stack<int> s = {1, 2, 3};